ProteinDesignLab/protpardelle-1c/README.md

 > If you keep the default layout above, you can skip this section.

-If the `foldseek` binary is already on your `PATH`, you do not need to set `FOLDSEEK_BIN`; otherwise set it explicitly (see below).
+If the `foldseek` binary is already on your `PATH`, you do not need to set `FOLDSEEK_PATH`; otherwise set it explicitly (see below).
 To override file locations, set the following variables to absolute paths:

 ```bash
 # (Optional) only if auto-detection of project root fails: